armujahid/tyk-docs/tyk-docs/content/tyk-stack/tyk-operator/create-an-api.md

    strip_listen_path: true
 ```

-You can also use other sample files from [our repository](https://github.com/TykTechnologies/tyk-operator/tree/master/config/samples).
+You can also use other sample files from `our repository`.

-Step 2: Deploy the ApiDefinition resource
+#### Step 2: Deploy the ApiDefinition resource

-We are going to create an ApiDefinition described in the [httpbin.yaml](https://github.com/TykTechnologies/tyk-operator/blob/master/config/samples/httpbin.yaml) file, by running the  following command:
+We are going to create an ApiDefinition from the [httpbin.yaml](https://github.com/TykTechnologies/tyk-operator/blob/master/config/samples/httpbin.yaml) file, by running the  following command:

 ```bash
 kubectl apply -f httpbin.yaml